pragmagrid/pragmagrid.github.io/_posts/pragma39/2023-03-25-pragma39-registration.md

 Registration: <a href="#"></a>
 <br>
 <br>
+Registration is now open!

+Register here: <a href="bit.ly/PRAGMA39Registration" target="new">bit.ly/PRAGMA39Registration</a>
+Please register by June 10st, 2023.<br>

-For registration and information, please contact us on the following email address: <a href="mailto:fti@yarsi.ac.id">fti@yarsi.ac.id</a>
+For further information , please contact us on the following email address: <a href="mailto:fti@yarsi.ac.id">fti@yarsi.ac.id</a>
 <br>

 ### PRAGMA 39 Program <br>